ethan-campbell/ethan-campbell.github.io/_pages/research.md

 The following are several projects that I have been actively working on (or just thinking about!).
 Of course, not all of these will be completed in the next few years of my PhD.
 [Contact me](mailto:ethancc@uw.edu) if any of these sound interesting or if you are engaged in similar research.
 I would be excited to collaborate!

+* Reconstruction of Antarctic sea ice formation and melt from ocean salinity
 * Impact of storms on the upper ocean under sea ice
-* Reconstruction of Antarctic sea ice formation and melt from ocean salinity
+* Effects of Taylor column dynamics on mixing, deep ventilation, and biogeochemistry
 * Changes in Southern Hemisphere subpolar gyre strength under anthropogenic forcing
-* Effects of Taylor column dynamics on mixing and deep ventilation
 * Pathways of Antarctic Bottom Water formation during glacial climates
 * Influence of offshore deep convection on records from Ocean Drilling Project (ODP) Sites 689 and 690 at Maud Rise